by Johnny Papan

-- A well known actor or director is attached to the project.
+- A well-known actor or director is attached to the project.

 Writer-director Steven Soderbergh’s 1989 classic Sex, Lies, and Videotape is a perfect example of this stripped down style of filmmaking.
-Just like the title suggests, the story is a simple-yet-lustful tale that revolves around four characters: an innocent housewife, her lawyer husband, her free-spirited sister, and a reserved vagabond with an unnerving charm.
+As the title suggests, the story is a simple-yet-lustful tale that revolves around four characters: an innocent housewife, her lawyer husband, her free-spirited sister, and a reserved vagabond with an unnerving charm.
 The film revolves entirely around these four, with only a couple of secondary characters.

 An edgy offering on sexuality, this dramatic independent film utilizes characters that are well-contrasted with each other and have intriguing complexities that shine light upon the grey areas of human behavior.
 The substance is filled through dialogue, character relationships, and an interesting cinematic style.
 It separated itself from the Hollywood blockbusters of its time.
 Steven Soderbergh, who made his feature-film directorial debut with Sex, Lies, and Videotape, journaled his experiences during production.
 He soon released the entries as a book.
 Sex, Lies, and Videotape won the Palme d’Or at Cannes Film Festival in 1989 and is often regarded as the film that revolutionized independent cinema.

 The 2010 thriller Buried is an even simpler concept.
 The film’s protagonist, portrayed by Vancouver’s own Ryan Reynolds, wakes up trapped inside of a buried casket with no recollection of how he got there.
 Bound by the wrists, he finds a lighter and cellphone.
 He uses the phone to communicate with other characters in the film, including phone operators trying to help him and the antagonist who put him there.